Inviting first-time scouts to a Live mission

 Once you've got a list of people who you know are interested in your project, send them a note mentioning your project's subject matter, time frame, and what kind of compensation participants can expect.
 It’s also a good idea to point them towards this article on getting started with Live.

 Hey!
 Thanks for agreeing to be a part of this project about life as a cat owner!
 In a few days, you can expect to receive a welcome email from me inviting you to an hour-long Live mission.
 This email will include a button for you to click to create your dscout account.
 If you already have a dscout account, you'll receive an email asking you to log in with your current dscout information.
 Once you log in, you’ll be able to schedule your Live session.
 Can't wait to learn more about your experiences. -- Barbara

 You can add participants to your Live mission mission manually by using the “Invites” tab on the Setup page.
 Here, you’ll be able to write a custom invitation message to be sent to your scouts along with the instructions for accessing the mission on dscout.

-Once you have all of your scouts added to the invitation, hit “Launch Mission” in the bottom right corner of the screen.
+Click "Add Scouts" and then hit “Launch Mission” in the bottom right corner of the screen.
 You will arrive at a special modal where you can do a final review of your invitation message and list of scouts.
 At this point, you may click on “Launch,” and then your mission will be open!

 Once you click the "Launch" button, you'll see a list of the scouts you've invited, along with their invite status on the Scout Management page.
-Your scouts will also be sent an invite email that includes your custom invite message and a button to take them to a unique page where they can set their password, log in, and accept their mission.
+Your scouts will also be sent an invite email that includes your custom invite message and a link to take them to a unique page where they can set their password, log in, and accept their mission.